California’s Health Insurance Marketplace

 California has two marketplaces or exchanges in which to obtain ACA-compliant health insurance, the Public Exchange or the Private Exchange.

 Effective Jan.
-1, 2020, Californians must carry qualifying health insurance coverage throughout the year or be subject to a penalty.
+1, 2020, and continuing in 2021, Californians must carry qualifying health insurance coverage throughout the year or be subject to a penalty.

-California is implementing a new state subsidy program which is estimated to qualify 235,000 more Californians for assistance in paying insurance premiums who previously did not qualify.
+California implemented a state subsidy program in 2020 which will continue in 2021.
 The income limits for the subsidy are higher than the federal ACA premium tax credit subsidy.
 Where the federal subsidy provided assistance to households with incomes under 400% of the federal poverty line, the state program will provide subsidies to households with incomes between 400% and 600% of the federal poverty level.
 Subsidies are only available to those who enroll through CoveredCalifornia, the state’s public marketplace.

 If you qualify for financial assistance and wish to take advantage of it, contact CoveredCA directly at 1-800-300-1506 or their web site: www.coveredca.com.

 The other marketplace is called the private market or “off exchange” market, where coverage can be obtained directly from an insurance carrier.
 There is no financial assistance available in this market.
-Because of this, less information is required in the application making the process much simpler.
-Also, some carriers have chosen not to participate in CoveredCA, or offer only certain types of plans.
-The result is more carrier choices and plan options are available in the private market in some areas.
+As a result, less information is required in the application, making the process much simpler.
+Also, some carriers offer only certain types of plans in the CoveredCA market, while others have chosen not to participate at all.
+The result is that more carrier choices and plan options are available in the private market in some areas.
 For those who don’t qualify for financial assistance and are not likely to in the coming year, or those who prefer not to enroll through CoveredCA, we recommend enrolling through the Private marketplace.

 After careful consideration OnlyHealthInsurance has concluded that the best way we